-A few weeks after the end of each semester, you will be able to discover the marks you have been awarded in each unit by logging into SAMIS and should then discuss them with your personal tutor.
-You can print out a transcript of your marks from your SAMIS page but if you need a formal certified transcript, eg for a job application, you should ask in the PoLIS Office.
+A few weeks after the end of each semester, you will be able to see the marks you have been awarded in each unit by logging into SAMIS and should then discuss them with your personal tutor.
+You can print out a transcript of your marks from your SAMIS page except during the exam board period when this function will be closed.
+If you require a transcript during this time you should ask in the PoLIS Office.
 In the final year, Year Abroad marks are released with first-semester marks and Dissertation marks are released with second-semester marks.